casualsharper/codeSample_2022/README.md

 6. I did not know how you expected to reference csv file, drag and drop on executable to get file path or something else.
 Ended up simply hardcoding it.
 7. In real app some of the Consts should be moved/stored in appsettings.json (or other config file) or database altogether.

 P.S.
-In VS Code integratedTerminal clears console in a weird way I suggest launching executible after build.
+In VS Code integratedTerminal console clear works in a weird way I suggest launching executible after build.